How many times have you failed at trying to achieve your goals?

 But over the last few years, I took some time to figure out why I was failing so often and came up with a plan of attack.

-Since I’ve created my plan of attack, I’ve become more successful at reaching my goals.
+Since I’ve created my plan of attack, I’ve become more successful at reaching my personal goals.

 If you are like many others, the answer is probably yes.